GrandMoff100/HomeAssistantAPI/docs/quickstart.rst

 Homeassistant
 ---------------
-Before using this library, you need to have Home Assistant OS running on a device.
+Before using this library, you need to have Home Assistant running on a device.
 Something like a `Raspberry Pi 3 or 4 <https://www.raspberrypi.com>`_ or spare laptop.
 If you don't want to do that you can setup a Home Assistant container on your laptop or desktop with docker.
 See `here <https://www.home-assistant.io/installation/>`_ for how to install the installation right for you.